Woman sues dentist over visit she says included 4 root canals, 8 crowns, 20 fillings - KESQ

 CNN contacted the American Dental Association for comment on whether that many procedures should occur in a single visit and what its typical recommendation is for that type of situation.

-The ADA said its guidelines do not cover dosing, and it referred CNN to the American Society of Anesthesiologists or the American Dental Society of Anesthesiology.
+The ADA said its guidelines do not cover anesthesia dosing, and it referred CNN to the American Society of Anesthesiologists (ASA) or the American Dental Society of Anesthesiology.
 CNN asked the groups about maximum dosages.
+The ASA said it could not comment because the case involved a dental, rather than medical, anesthetic.

 Wilson, who alleges she’s endured pain and embarrassment, is seeking in excess of $50,000 in damages.